-This step will help you to establish content that aligns with your customers’ goals.
+This step will help you establish content that aligns with your customer’s goals.

-- Facebook and Twitter analytics can provide insights into what topics and demographic information are most relevant to your business.
+- Facebook and Twitter analytics can offer insights into the topics and trends most relevant to your business.

-- Google Analytics can provide information about who visits your website and what terms are being searched.
+- Google Analytics can provide information on who visits your website — and what terms are being searched.

 - You can also talk to your sales teams about the types of customers and leads they interact with.
-Find out what questions and problems the sales team hears consistently.
+Find out what the most frequently asked questions are.

-- Interviewing customers and prospective buyers will provide additional insights, as will researching issues facing your industry.
+- Interviewing customers and prospective buyers will improve insights, and so will researching issues facing your industry.

-This will help to target the right audience on Facebook and other social media sites.
+This, in turn, will help your business target the right audience on Facebook and other social media sites.

 You know your potential customer will transition through the phases of awareness, consideration, decision, and purchase phases of the buyer’s journey.

-To make your marketing efforts pay off, you need to align your marketing automation goals with each phase of the customer’s journey.
+To make your marketing efforts pay off, you must align your marketing automation goals with each phase of the customer’s journey.

 After all, 95% of B2B buyers conduct more than half of their research online before reaching out to a company.
 So matching content with their interests and behavior is critical.

-You should also have a clear understanding of the buyer’s way of thinking and how he or she will contact your company and move forward.
+You should also clearly understand the buyer’s way of thinking and how they will contact your company and move forward.